Munir-Hassan/microblog-oiiu-assesment/README.md

 ***UPDATE: I have finally fixed the like post.
 I made a silly typo in the backend route due to which I was not able to do like/unlike per post.

-This project Bloging website is an assessment test for Junior Full Stack Developer role at OiiU.
+This project Bloging website is an assessment test.

-Dear HR or the representatives from OiiU, Please have a look at the code base.
+Please have a look at the code base.
 Thank you.

 I am still learning and I would love to have the oppurtunity to keep learning.